Porsche: The new Evo 911 GT3 R is absolutely majestic

 The newly evolved race car, refined by Porsche Motorsport in numerous key areas, now follows in the footsteps of its highly successful predecessor.
 The primary focus of the evolution was on optimising suspension and aerodynamics, with the goal of achieving an even more balanced handling and improved drivability – particularly for non-professional drivers – even under variable conditions.

-image-13-1024x577 Porsche: The Evo 911 GT3 R is absolutely majestic
+image-13-1024x577 Porsche: The new Evo 911 GT3 R is absolutely majestic

 Chassis and aerodynamics optimisations

 The most striking visual feature of the new 911 GT3 R is the addition of ventiducts on the upper side of the front wheel arches.
 These so-called “louvres” significantly contribute to improved aerodynamics.
 Coupled with the optimised kinematics of the double wishbone front suspension, which provides an anti-dive effect by enhancing force resistance, the louvres help to counteract front-end compression during deceleration, thereby maintaining aerodynamic balance.
-This reduces the tendency of the car to tilt forward during braking, also known as pitch sensitivity.
-As a result, the new 911 GT3 R offers more precise and predictable braking behaviour, improving overall control.

-image-14-1024x576 Porsche: The Evo 911 GT3 R is absolutely majestic
+image-14-1024x576 Porsche: The new Evo 911 GT3 R is absolutely majestic

 The enormous rear wing and developed aereodynamic